govin08/govin08/README.md

   - Participation in a competion about manufacturing data (2022)
   - [Participation in a competion about recommendation system (2022)](https://coldnoodlesoup.wixsite.com/nextai/post/2022-유플러스-ai-ground)
   - [Suggesting the new SOCAR zone (aiffelthon, 2023)](https://govin08.github.io/machine_learning/socar_zones/)
-- 👩‍🚀 I'm looking for a job for AI or data science which involves many mathetmatics.
+- 👩‍🚀 I'm looking for a job as AI engineer or data scientist which involves many mathetmatics.

 <div align=center><h1>📚 STACKS</h1></div>